LCPQ/MSQM/content/presentations.md

 **A Rigorous Justification Of Mittleman’s Approach To The Dirac–Fock Model**

 In this talk, we study the relationship between the Dirac–Fock model and the electron-positron Hartree–Fock model.
 We justify the Dirac–Fock model as a variational approximation of QED when the vacuum polarization is neglected and when the fine structure constant $\alpha$ is small and the velocity of light $c$ is large.
 As a byproduct, we also prove, when $\alpha$ is small or $c$ is large, the no-unfilled shells theory in the Dirac–Fock theory for atoms and molecules.
 The proof is based on some new properties of the Dirac-Fock model.

+### David Gontier (CEREMADE, Paris)

+**Phase transition in the Peierls / SSH model**

+The Peierls/SSH model is a simple one-dimensional model used to describe molecular chains such as polyacetylene.
+In this model, we consider a distortion energy between the atoms, and an electronic quantum energy given by a tight-binding model.
+Peierls showed that it was energetically favorable for the chain to dimerize (hence the structure …=C-C=C-… of polyacetylene).
+In this talk, we will study the phase diagram of this model, when we add temperature.
+We show the existence of a critical temperature above which the chain no longer dimerizes.
+Work in collaboration with Adéchola Kouandé and Éric Séré.

 # POSTERS